mtlynch/mtlynch.io/content/notes/nixos-proxmox/index.md

   | sudo tee /etc/nixos/configuration.nix
 ```

-Then, apply the new configuration by running the following commands:
+Apply the new configuration by running the following commands:

 ```bash
 sudo nixos-rebuild boot && \